Optimizing Mobile Experiences: Interview With Bobby Chucas of Babylon Health

 We sat down with Bobby Chucas, Senior Product Manager, to uncover how to optimise for a mobile-first world.

-What’s your biggest challenge when it comes to optimising your mobile experience?
+What’s your biggest challenge when it comes to optimizing your mobile experience?

 You’d think mobile experience would be an easy thing to get right, given how much less space you’ve got to work with!
 However, mobile’s more complicated than being just about screen size, and is as much about understanding your users’ context and intent – given that mobile users could be literally anywhere when interacting with you – when they’re interacting with your product as it is about design.
 The biggest challenge we have is that what we’re offering requires focus and time: my product is a free, quick health assessment available through an app that gives you a detailed view of your risks of high profile diseases.
 This assessment is up to 15 minutes long, and many of the questions are quite specific, ranging from family history of certain diseases through to questions around sexual health and drug taking.
 We’d obviously love our users to get as much value out of the product as possible, so one of our biggest challenges is ensuring that users understand that the assessment takes time and focus, but that the payoff in terms of the insight you receive from the product is well worth the effort.